yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2023/index.md

 As you can see, BC1 destroys image quality in some games.

 {{< single-title-imgs
-    "From left to right or top to bottom on phones, BC1 vs BC3 vs ASTC (The Legend of Zelda: Tears of the Kingdom)" "./bc12.png"
+    "From left to right, or top to bottom on phones, BC1 vs BC3 vs ASTC (The Legend of Zelda: Tears of the Kingdom)" "./bc12.png"
     "./bc32.png"
     "./astc2.png"